Mangroves in the Aquarium: A "How To" Care Guide

 In the Wild

 They are known as vivipary plants, which means the seed develops before detaching from their parent.
-The offspring are released in a bud like form known as a propagule into the water to free-float until they are able to settle in substrate away from competition.
-This free-floating stage makes them easy to collect, but for the aquarium trade, mangroves (like the red mangrove) are being aquacultured, reducing impact on natural habitats.
+The offspring are released in a bud-like form known as a propagule into the water to free-float until they are able to settle in substrate away from the competition.
+This free-floating stage makes them easy to collect, but for the aquarium trade, mangroves (like the red mangrove) are being aquacultured, reducing the impact on natural habitats.

 In the Aquarium

-Red mangroves (being aquacultured) for the aquarium are perfectly sustainable and are provided by companies like Algae Barn (who also sells copepods and macroalgae for your refugium needs).
-Being captively cultivated, they do much better in an aquarium system or even ponds in southern states than those wild harvested mangroves.
-The added benefit of being captively grown, is that they are less likely to have pesty hitchhikers.
+Red mangroves (being aquacultured) for the aquarium are perfectly sustainable and are provided by companies like Algae Barn (who also sell copepods and macroalgae for your refugium needs).
+Being captively cultivated, they do much better in an aquarium system or even ponds in southern states than those wild-harvested mangroves.
+The added benefit of being captively grown is that they are less likely to have pesty hitchhikers.